 Exactly what the alchemists meant by “spirit” and “soul” is not completely clear; a defensible interpretation is that by “spirit” the alchemist refers to that aspect of our being that articulates with words, plans and sets goals, makes judgments – the part of our soul that we deem as the seat of reason and rationality.
 By soul, the alchemist refers to all the other aspects of our being including the part that gives rise to appetites, compulsions and emotions, and also the place of dreams and imagination.

 The notion that the spirit should descend to the soul is rather foreign to Western spirituality.
 Generally in the Western tradition the role of spirit is to ascend.
 The spiritual realm is upward, celestial.
 The spirit governs the being, not through a descent to and cultivation of the soul, but by the repression of the body with its irrational appetites, compulsions and imaginings.
-Self-control and control of one’s appetites, emotions, and thoughts are the spiritual ideal in much of Western spirituality (and also in the Aryan influenced aspects of the spirituality of India).
+Self-control and control of one’s appetites, emotions, and thoughts are the spiritual ideal in much of Western spirituality.
 Spiritual asceticism becomes a method of attaining this ideal.
 There are writings in these traditions that speak of the tremendous embarrassment felt by males in having a spontaneous erection – the ideal of complete control demands the control of even that.